bus710/golang-dev-env-setting/README.md

 $ code .
 ```

-Then it will tell you to install vscode-go extension.
+Then it will tell you to install extensions.

+I recommend to install extensions such as:

+* Go
+* Gopkgs
+* Vim

 ## Debugging